 The objective of the LIVERHOPE project is to evaluate a novel therapeutic strategy for patients with cirrhosis based on a combination of rifaximin and simvastatin, targeting the main pathophysiological mechanisms of disease progression , namely the impairment in the gut-liver axis and the persistent hepatic and systemic inflammatory response.
 This dual therapeutic approach is supported by preclinical data showing excellent and very promising results.

-LIVERHOPE will include two randomized double-blind trials (LIVERHOPE SAFETY and LIVERSHOPE EFFICACY) to investigate safety, tolerability and efficacy of combination of simvastatin plus rifaximin in patients with decompensated cirrhosis in five EU countries (285 patients will be enrolled in two trials in Germany, Spain, France, Italy, and the United Kingdom).
+LIVERHOPE will include two randomized double-blind trials (LIVERHOPE SAFETY and LIVERSHOPE EFFICACY) to investigate safety, tolerability and efficacy of combination of simvastatin plus rifaximin in patients with decompensated cirrhosis in six EU countries (285 patients will be enrolled in two trials in Germany, France, Italy, Spain, The Netherlands, and the United Kingdom).
 The expected impact is to halt progression to acute-on-chronic liver failure, the main cause of death, to decrease complications of the disease, to reduce hospital re-admissions, to improve cost-effectiveness of therapy.

 Cancer cachexia is a multi-factorial syndrome defined by an ongoing loss of skeletal muscle mass (with or without loss of fat mass) that cannot be fully reversed by conventional nutritional support and leads to progressive functional impairment.
 There is an urgency for improving management, but there is no consensus on the optimal treatment for cancer cachexia.
 Several single therapies for cancer cachexia have been examined in clinical trials, with disappointing overall results.
 As multiple factors are responsible for the development of cachexia, it has been argued that optimal cachexia interventions should target all components: multimodal therapy for a multimodal problem.
 The overall aim of this study is to early prevent the development of cachexia rather than treatment late in the disease trajectory.
 From a patient perspective a short term effect will be to improve physical and psychological function, to reduce symptom burden and to improve survival.
 In other words live a longer and better life during and after chemotherapy.
 Direct effects of the cachexia intervention are expected to be reduction of weight and muscle loss, and improved physical activity and quality of life.